 Like New York EMS, Paoli also found the ATM too small, and replaced it after a couple of years with a Ford light rescue.
 The current status of this unit is unknown.

 At least one of the All Terrain Medics has been preserved.
-This one belongs to Gold Cross EMS in Augusta, Georgia, whose website states that Horton produced six of the Medic version, and six of the Rescue version without patient transport capability, and that they were unsuccessful due to the small size for the price.
+When this photo was taken it was in the Gold Cross EMS museum in Augusta, Georgia, whose website states that Horton produced six of the Medic version, and six of the Rescue version without patient transport capability, and that they were unsuccessful due to the small size for the price.

 "In 1982 two of the patient transport Jeeps were purchased for Supervisor vehicles at Metro Ambulance Service in Marietta, Georgia.
 They were small, maneuverable in tight spots and could traverse most any slick grass medians on the interstates regardless of the weather.
 They proved most useful during the annual infrequent snow days in the South!"(5)

-When those two ATM's were retired, one was sold and converted for personal use, and in 1997 the other was placed back into service by Gold Cross in their Bike Medic Patrol.
-It has now been retired again, and become part of the impressive historical ambulance collection maintained by Gold Cross, which also includes a Kaiser M725 military ambulance.
+When those two ATM's were retired, one was sold and converted for personal use, and in 1997 the other was placed back into service by Gold Cross in their Bike Medic Patrol, and become part of the impressive historical ambulance collection maintained by Gold Cross, which also includes a Kaiser M725 military ambulance.

 Storage shelves with sliding glass doors hold medical supplies beside the stretcher, and equipment is carried in a number of other storage compartments.

-Thanks to Gary Urbanowicz for sending the NYC EMS photo.
+Thanks to Gary Urbanowicz.
 Further information on any of the Horton Scramblers is welcome. -- Derek Redmond

 See also a Mountain Rescue CJ-3B in Italy.